 Additionally Flow creates a special collection of available Locale objects.
-They are automatically generated by scanning the filesystem for any localized resources.
+Those can either be configured explicitly in settings via Neos.Flow.i18n.availableLocales or they are automatically generated by scanning the filesystem for any localized resources.
 You can use the i18n service API to obtain these verified Locale objects.

-Note: You can configure which folders Flow should scan for finding available locales through the Neos.Flow.i18n.scan.includePaths setting.
+Note: You can configure which folders Flow should scan for finding available locales through the Neos.Flow. i18n.scan.includePaths setting.
 This is useful to restrict the scanning to specific paths when you have a big file structure in your package Resources.
-You can also blacklist folders through Neos.Flow.i18n.scan.excludePatterns.
-By default all folders except 'node_modules', 'bower_components' and any folder starting with a dot will be scanned.
+You can also exclude folders through Neos.Flow.i18n.scan. excludePatterns.
+By default the Public and Private/Translations folders, except 'node_modules', 'bower_components' and any folder starting with a dot will be scanned.